booty/writing/ideas-about-software-development.md

 Get this wrong and you'll wind up with a cadre of developers who are better at staying up all night than they are at delivering quality work and caring about your business.
 You'll push out people with families and healthy lifestyles.
 People can't deliver much more than 40 hours' worth of productivity per week anyway, even if they work 60.
 Or 80.

 ## Patterns and Frameworks, If Possible
 When feasible, use frameworks and/or well-known architecture patterns.
-Frameworks have done much of the grunt work for you, and well-known patterns help new coders wrap their heads around things quickly.
+They reduce grunt work and help new coders wrap their heads around things quickly.

 No framework or pattern is perfect.
-Don't let that stop you from using one.
-Because, let's face it, your app *probably* isn't so novel that it requires a pattern nobody's ever thought of before.
+Don't let that stop you from using them.
+Let's face it, your app *probably* isn't so novel that it requires a pattern nobody's ever thought of before.

 **Anecdote:** I worked on a 600,000+ LOC Rails monolith.
 Say what you will about the darned thing, but it was remarkably easy to find where any particular thing lived.
 Thanks, MVC.